top of page

 The Lenox Meeting House has stood for over 220 years.
 Together, we can preserve its past and unlock its future as a vibrant gathering place for all.

 The Lenox Meeting House is more than a landmark, it’s a symbol of connection, tradition, and community.
-Built in 1806, this beloved space has served many roles throughout its history, from town hall to house of worship.
+Built in 1805 and dedicated for use on January 1, 1806, this beloved space has served many roles throughout its history, from town hall to house of worship.
 Today, the Friends of the Lenox Meeting House are working to return it to its roots: a welcoming, accessible space where people come together.

 With your help, we’re restoring the building, improving accessibility, and opening the doors to concerts, celebrations, classes, and cultural events year-round.
 It’s time to bring the Meeting House back to life, for everyone.